gcaglio/gCenter/README.md

   - vm snapshots

 Defining roles
-  you can define user and resource-based privileges. please read ROLES.md file
+  you can define user and resource-based privileges. <br>
+  please read ROLES.md file<br>

 # Features implemented (what you can do)